tai1nguyen/dnd-gadgetzan-gazette/about/factions.md

 - [Order of the Lantern](#order-of-the-lantern)

 ## Factions
 Various factions have roots in Gadgetzan.
 Each faction vying for more power and influence over the direction of the city's development.
-Every organization in Gadgetzan can conflict with one another or work together towards a signular goal.
+Every organization in Gadgetzan may conflict with one another or work together towards a singular goal.

-Factions provide different benefits to adventurers they view as an asset to their cause.
+Characters living in Gadgetzan are free to join which ever factions they fancy.
+Each Faction provides different benefits to adventurers they view as an asset to their cause.
 You decide the extent to which a faction will assist the adventurers, based on each faction's perception of how important or valuable the adventurers are.

 ![Assassin Contract](../references/images/assassin-contract.jpg)